NRLC Logo

 National Carriers Conference Committee (NCCC) members maintain open lines of communication with their freight rail union counterparts.
 As recent events have demonstrated, these discussions can provide opportunities to resolve priority issues on mutually agreeable terms.
 We’re encouraged by the early progress to reach agreements, some of which have been ratified, and support our members’ efforts to invest in good freight rail jobs while maintaining the industry’s ability to compete in the future.

-Carriers and unions that have reached ratified agreements will not need to participate in the upcoming bargaining round.
+Carriers and unions that have reached ratified agreements do not need to participate in the current bargaining round.
 The early agreements also do not change the timeline for national bargaining.

-The most recent round of bargaining included more than 30 railroads represented by the National Carriers’ Conference Committee and 12 rail unions:
+The most current round of bargaining includes more than 20 railroads represented by the National Carriers’ Conference Committee and 12 rail unions:

 • International Association of Sheet Metal, Air, Rail and Transportation Workers – Transportation Div.
 (SMART-TD & SMART-TD-YDM)